Divorce in australia

-Aussie Divorce have divorce law advisors and Family Law specialists.
-Our divorce law firms members also provides related services including divorce lawyer, child custody and child residence advice, and offer property division advice from some of Australia's top family lawyers.
+Aussie Divorce has divorce law advisors and Family Law Specialists.
+Our divorce law firms members also provide related services including divorce lawyer, child custody and child residence advice, and offer property division advice from some of Australia's top family lawyers.

 Divorce is the legal term used to describe the formal dissolution of a marriage.
 A divorce may be granted by either the Family Court of Australia or the Federal Circuit’s Court.
 Generally, these courts will have jurisdiction over a divorce provided both parties are resident in Australia or have lived as husband and wife in Australia.

 The Family Law Act 1975 (Cth) (“The FLA”) is the legislation that governs the legal process of filing for and obtaining a divorce.
 An application for divorce can be filed either individually (as a sole applicant) or together (as joint applicants).

 The FLA has established the principle of ‘no-fault divorce,' which broadly means that the court will not consider which partner was at fault in the marriage breakdown.
 As such, the only ground for divorce in Australia is the ‘irretrievable breakdown of the relationship,' which must be demonstrated by showing the parties have separated for 12 months before filing for a divorce application.
 This requirement is contained in Section 48 of the FLA.

 If you and your spouse are separated but continue to live in the same house for 12 months before applying for the divorce, it is considered as “separation under one roof”.
 If you are in this situation, at the time of filing the divorce, you need to prove to the Court that you were separated during this period.
 In the joint application, you and your spouse will have to provide separate affidavits.
 In solo application, apart from your affidavit, another testimony from an independent person is necessary.